wizeline/react-apprenticeship/topics/cleancode/readme.md

-- ### Use pronounceable Name
+### Use Pronounceable Names
- Names have to mean something and if they do different things they also need to have different names, for example.
+ Names have to mean something, and if they do different things, they also need to have different names, for example:

         function dobleItems(a, b){
                 a.forEach((i) => b.push(i*2) );